How to Enable the Fingerprint Reader in Linux on the Framework Laptop

 fprintd-enroll -f right-little-finger

 If you are familiar with enrolling fingerprints on other platforms like Windows, iOS or Android, the process is very similar.
-The command continously prompts to scan various regions of the finger, in stages, until it gets a complete scan.
+The command repeatedly prompts to scan various regions of the finger, in stages, until it gets a complete scan.

 Using device /net/reactivated/Fprint/Device/0